OurMachinery/themachinery-books/the_machinery_book/src/graphics/shaders.md

 - [The Machinery Shader System (part 2)](https://ourmachinery.com/post/the-machinery-shader-system-part-2/)
 - [The Machinery Shader System (part 3)](https://ourmachinery.com/post/the-machinery-shader-system-part-3/)
 - [Efficient binding of shader resources](https://ourmachinery.com/post/efficient-binding-of-shader-resources/)

+## Custom shaders how?

+If you intend to write custom shaders you can.
+All your custom shaders need to be placed under the `bin\data\shaders` of the engine.
+They will be automatically compiled (if needed) on boot up of the Editor.
+For help with how to write a custom shader please follow the [`The Machinery Shading Language Guide`]({{the_machinery_book}}/graphics/the_machinery_shading_language.html)